 Time waits for no one, as the old cliché goes, a statement whose meaning the young can barely grasp and alas, I am young no longer.
-But 37 years later and the memories are still fresh: Sugar Ray Leonard, Roberto Duran and the fight the entire world could barely wait to see.
+But more than four decades later and the memories are still fresh: Sugar Ray Leonard, Roberto Duran and the fight the entire world could barely wait to see.
 It’s easy to forget how huge that event was, simply because the world has changed so much.
 But for boxing fans who witnessed it, the first Duran vs Leonard clash remains unforgettable.

 Of course, big league boxing was different back then.
 Not to mention bigger.
-In a time when most people had only a dozen channels on their televisions to choose from, before pay-per-view, before the internet, a superfight in the post-Ali, “Rocky Balboa” age was truly a massive, global event.
+In a time when most had only a dozen channels on their televisions, before pay-per-view, before the internet, a superfight in the post-Ali, “Rocky Balboa” age was truly a massive, global event.
 But still, this was something unique.
 Sports fans were accustomed to only heavyweights commanding the big crowds and the big money.
 And no Latin-American boxer had ever attracted such keen interest from the general public and your average sports fan.

-The organizers of the bout chose Montreal as the site because it was the city where it all began for Sugar Ray Leonard, where four years earlier he captured the hearts of millions of Americans by winning an Olympic gold medal for the U.S. His flashy boxing style, his television interviews with Howard Cosell highlighting his natural charm, and the story of how he competed with a photo of his sweetheart taped inside his boxing shoes, all helped to make him a star and bring lucrative endorsement contracts from 7Up and Nabisco.
-Surely the memories of his Olympic triumph, just four short years ago, would translate into a pro-Sugar Ray crowd in Montreal, as opposed to the pro-Duran Hispanics who would have flooded the stands in Las Vegas, New York, or Los Angeles.
+The organizers of this, the first “superfight” of the 1980’s, chose Montreal for the site as it was the city where it all began for Sugar Ray, where four years earlier he had captured the hearts of millions of Americans by winning an Olympic gold medal for the U.S. His flashy boxing style, his television interviews with Howard Cosell highlighting his natural charm, and the story of how he had competed with a photo of his sweetheart taped inside his boxing shoes, all helped to make him a star and secure lucrative endorsement contracts from 7Up and Nabisco.
+Surely the memories of his Olympic triumph, just four short years ago, would translate into a pro-Leonard crowd in Montreal, as opposed to the pro-Duran Hispanics who would have flooded the stands in Las Vegas, New York, or Los Angeles.

-And yet, despite this, the fight was deadly close, with both men offering astonishing performances and winning their share of rounds.
-The battle demanded the very best of two truly great champions and for both, “The Brawl in Montreal” ranks with the finest performances of their illustrious careers.
+The unanimous decision went to Duran and there were no serious arguments to dispute it, and yet the fight was deadly close, as both pugilists had given astonishing performances, both winning their share of rounds.
+The battle demanded the very best of two truly great champions and for Roberto Duran and Sugar Ray Leonard “The Brawl in Montreal” ranks with the finest efforts of their illustrious careers.
 Among all the “superfights” of recent decades, Duran vs Leonard stands out for the skill on display and the sheer intensity of the combat.